Claude C. Bloch

 Claude Charles Bloch (July 12, 1878 – October 4, 1967) was a United States Navy admiral who served as Commander, Battle Force, U.S. Fleet (COMBATFOR) from 1937 to 1938; and Commander in Chief, U.S. Fleet (CINCUS) from 1938 to 1940.

 Early years

 Claude C. Bloch was born on July 12, 1878, in Woodbury, Kentucky, to a Jewish family.
 He went to Ogden College.
 He was appointed to the United States Naval Academy in Annapolis, Maryland, in 1895 from the Third Congressional District in Kentucky.

-While he was still a cadet, Bloch served aboard battleship USS Iowa during the battle of Santiago de Cuba.
+While he was still a midshipman, Bloch served aboard battleship USS Iowa during the battle of Santiago de Cuba.
 Bloch assisted in the rescue of Spanish sailors from the burning enemy ships and was subsequently awarded with the Specially Meritorious Service Medal.

 He graduated from the Naval Academy on January 28, 1899, with the rank of passed midshipman.

 He commanded USS Plattsburg during World War I and the USS California from 1927 to 1929.